-A consultant’s take on Product Compliance: Part 1 – Trends, Requirements, Challenges and A Single Source Of Truth
+A consultant’s take on Product Compliance for Discrete Industries: Part 1 – Trends, Requirements, Challenges and A Single Source Of Truth

-This is the first part of the blog post series “A consultant’s take on Product Compliance”.
+This blog post belongs to the series “A consultant’s take on Product Compliance for Discrete Industries”.

 Global trend 1: Electronic devices outnumber humans and trigger a surge in e-waste